-Forex market: Indian rupee gains against UAE dirham, US dollar - East Coast Daily English
+Forex Market: Indian rupee gains against UAE dirham, US dollar - East Coast Daily English

-At the Interbank forex market, the Indian rupee opened at 74.85 .
-And it later gained ground and touched 74.81 against the US dollar, registering a marginal rise of 3 paise over its previous close of 74.84.
-Indian rupee is trading at 20.37 against the UAE dirham.
+At the Interbank forex market, the Indian rupee opened at 74.71 per dollar and gained further ground and touched 74.69 per dollar, registering a rise of 7 paise over its previous close of 74.76 per dollar on Tuesday.
+UAE dirham is at 20.38 against the Indian rupee.

-The ‘Dollar index’, which measures the US dollar’s strength against a basket of six currencies, fell 0.10% to 93.23.
+The ‘Dollar Index’, which gauges the US dollar’s strength against a basket of six currencies, rose 0.08%to 92.34.

 Post Your Comments